 Instead of the traditional Document Object Model (DOM), which is a kind of tree-shaped data representation, React JS uses a newer concept - Virtual DOM.

 The main feature of DOM is its non-adaptive capabilities in the creation of dynamic user interface solutions.
 This means that web interfaces in this format are low-performing and unable to meet the maximum user wait limit, which is three seconds.
-Moreover, when it comes to development of the scrolling elements (which are frequently used in social media timelines), you can forget about DOM, at all, if you wish your content to load immediately.
+Moreover, when it comes to the development of the scrolling elements (which are frequently used in social media timelines), you can forget about DOM, at all, if you wish your content to load immediately.

 Because of the mentioned tree shape (in the case of social networks, tress can include thousands of nodes) the browser is required to "redraw' the previous DOM representation in order to update web data.
 From a practical perspective, this is a resource-intensive procedure that seriously slows down the refreshing process.